32blit/32blit-tutorials-contrib/tutorials/quick-start/picosystem-micropython.md

 The file is located under the "Assets" section of the release, and will be named something similar to `picosystem-v0.1.3-micropython-v1.19.uf2`.

-You can load this onto the PicoSystem (to make it ready to run your MicroPython games) by entering [DFU mode](#dfu-mode) and copying it across to the drive which appears on your computer.
+You can load this onto the PicoSystem (to make it ready to run your MicroPython games) by entering [bootloader mode](#bootloader-mode) and copying it across to the drive which appears on your computer.

 ### ampy